KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

 | timestamp | alice@subject.com | Bob bob@bob.com |   verbal consent  |@bob | Not Sensitive | NO 3rd Party Sharing | Privacy Policy Read at point of Consent |

-2. MVCR:  Consent Receipts (TBF)
+2. Conformance  Guidance MVCR:  (TBF)

-* For BOB and Alice Use Case: legacy website based consent, context can vary widely depending on the METHOD of Collection and the sensitivity of the PI the MVCR encorporates the minimum and adds additonal MUST reequirements.
+* For general use on websites for existing consent: legacy website based consent, context can vary widely depending on the METHOD of Collection and the sensitivity of the PI the MVCR encorporates the minimum MVCR and adds additonal MUST reequirements.

-* Use Case: MVCR: existing consent online (website based enrolment)
+* Baseline Use Case: MVCR for existing consent online (website based enrolment) (see Alice and Bob)

+An agreed baseline of MUSTS and SHOULDS, that are used to illustrate Conformance

 | - MUST - | -  Consent Type, Collection Method, Service Name, Purpose Category, PI Controller, Core Purpose, Link to PP, Proportional Contact, Date & Time, Sensitive Y/N, Sharing Y/N,  Principal ID, Sensitive  Information y/n, 3rd Party Sharing y/n |
 | __SHOULD__ | - Jurisdiction,  Purpose Termination, |
-| __OPTIONAL__ |  PI Categories, Purpose Preference, Confidentiality Level, Sharing Purpose, Sharing Contract, Sharing, Scope(s)
+| __OPTIONAL__ | Sensitive PI, PI Categories, Purpose Preference, Confidentiality Level, Sharing Purpose, Sharing Contract, Sharing, Scope(s)
 | MAY |
 | MUST NOT | Sensitive Personal Information Categories |